aanastasiou/citehound/doc/source/working_with_mesh.rst

 between the DescriptorUIs.

-Other Hieararchies / Data structures
+Other Hierarchies / Data structures
 ------------------------------------
 There are at least three additional structural parts to the MeSH hierarchy co-existing in the same data file.
 These are as follows: